mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 date: "January 2022"
 ---

-Kaniela Nakamura appreciates the isolation of routine maintenance.
-He pulls out a filter, places it in a bag on the floor, snaps in a rejuvenated replacement, and records the swap in Rome IV maintenance records.
+Kaniela Nakamura pulls a filter out of the wall, places it in a bag, snaps in a replacement, and records the swap in Rome IV maintenance records.

 "Hello Kaniela," interrupts Dr. Bail.
 "Is this a good time?"

-"Sure," responds Nakamura.
-It's actually an unwelcome interruption.
-His introvert needs time alone; swapping and cleaning air filters is an easily-explained way to sequester himself away from others.
+"I'm kind of busy, but if you must," responds Nakamura.
+Dr. Bail is an unwelcome interruption.
+His introvert needs time alone; swapping and cleaning air filters is an easily-explained way to sequester himself away from the other crew.
 At least for a morning.
 But the conversation is inevitable; Dr. Bail will continue to ping him with the persistence of a machine until he concedes.

 He picks up the bags of new and old filters then moves to the next module.
 He will do this four more times as he works towards the stern of Rome IV, away from the VeeCee.

 Most non-scientific press is confused about the Rome IV spacecraft.
 It is actually two parts, similar to the Apollo moon missions.
 Apollo missions consisted of the Command and Service Module: abbreviated in NASA-speak as the *CSM*, and the Lunar Excursion Module: *LEM* in NASA-speak.
 Rome IV is the CSM, but instead of an LEM, there is a VOM: *Venus Orbiting Module*.

 "You cannot call it the VOM," the marketing department fought back.
 "It's certain to be called the *VOMit*.
-We insist you give it a separate name.
-How about *Aeneas*?"
+Instead, how about *Aeneas*?"

 Nice try.
 The media refers to it as the *VOMit COMET*.
 The mission press secretary can only grimace each time someone from the press asks a question about the *VeeCee*.